Jan Willenberg

-Jan Willenberg (23 June 1571, Trzebnica – 3 October 1613, Prague) was a late-renaissance author of woodcuts, prints and drawings active in Moravia and Bohemia.
+Jan Willenberg (23 June 1571 – 3 October 1613) was a late-renaissance author of woodcuts, prints and drawings active in Moravia and Bohemia.
 He is best known for his book illustrations and vedute of several cities in Bohemia, Moravia, Silesia, Slovakia or Austria.
 Willenberg is one of a few known printmakers of the turn of the 16th and 17th centuries, whose name and work are known.

 Life

 Jan Willenberg (also known as Johann or Joannes Willengerger or Villenperger) was born in 1571 in Silesian Trzebnica to German speaking gardener Thomas Willenberg (?–1584).
 He soon moved with his family to Moravian Přerov.
 After 1582 he was in training in the print-shop of Friedrich Milichthaler in Olomouc and probably also in Nuremberg from where he returned after 1585.
-Between 1595 and 1600 he worked for the print-shop of Premonstratensian Louka monastery.
+In 1595–1600, he worked for the print-shop of Premonstratensian Louka Monastery.
 Around 1600 Willenberg moved to Prague where he remained until his death in 1613, but he left city several times.
-Between 1600 and 1602 he travelled and prepared sketches of cities, in 1610 he went to Přerov and continued to Olomouc, Nysa and Wroclaw and returned to Prague.
+Between 1600 and 1602 he travelled and prepared sketches of cities, in 1610 he went to Přerov and continued to Olomouc, Nysa and Wrocław and returned to Prague.
 Jan was married and had a daughter Ludmila.
-In Prague, Willenberg worked in print-shops of Daniel Sedlčanský, Johann Schumann, Jiří Nigrin, Daniel Adam z Veleslavína and Samuel Adam z Veleslavína.
+In Prague, Willenberg worked in print-shops of Daniel Sedlčanský, Johann Schumann, Georgius Nigrinus, Daniel Adam z Veleslavína and Samuel Adam z Veleslavína.
 His health was subdued by excessive alcohol consumption, to which he confesses in his diary note from 1611.
 Jan Willenberg wrote his last note to the diary on 3 October, which is assumed as the day of his death.